StephanDollberg/pylibmc_mt/README.md

         return mc.get('key')

 The example shows that it's safe to operate on the memcached object even on a multithreaded server with concurrent calls to `get_key`.

+One thing to note is that pylibmc_mt sorts the given server names to guarantee equal hashing across all clients.